Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Proposed Method

 \subsection{PARC: Avoid Set without Tracking Error}

 Without accounting for tracking error, the avoid set is the set of pairs of initial planning model state and trajectory parameter such that any plans generated from \textit{outside} the avoid set are guaranteed to not collide with the obstacles at all \textit{continuous} time before $\tf$.
-Recall that, per \eqref{eq:cont_time_approx}, we model the continuous-time behavior as straight line segments between the discrete states of the PWA system.

-Intuitively, the avoid set identifies all trajectories where the straight lines connecting the PWA planning model's discrete states collide with any obstacles: